See Baby Grow app video

 NASA COMPOSITE IMAGERY (SINGLE MEDIUM)

-CBR’s imaging process is conceptually similar to the technologies used by the National Aeronautics and Space Administration (NASA) to produce wide-area satellite images of the earth’s surface.
+ERF’s imaging process is conceptually similar to the technologies used by the National Aeronautics and Space Administration (NASA) to produce wide-area satellite images of the earth’s surface.
 Until the launch of the Deep Space Climate Observatory Satellite (DSOVR), which now orbits one million miles from earth, NASA had no camera positioned sufficiently far from earth to capture the globe’s entire sunlit surface in a single photograph.
 As previously noted, an endoscope’s objective lens must also operate too near to an embryo or fetus to permit its entire anatomy to be imaged in a single frame.
 This is the same constraint which complicates the capture of satellite imagery.
 Previous pictures of the earth could, therefore, only be created using digital stitching technology to make one large composite image from smaller segments.
 Scientists sometimes describe this final image (or “data set”) as a “mosaic,” comprised of many individual tiles.

 HYBRID IMAGERY (MULTI-MEDIA)